CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 **Second Scenario - Not fixing source table errors**

--   The second scenario is when one does not want to fix invalid values from the source table but still want to handle them by replacing them with an invalidation (error) code in the target table.
+-   The second scenario is when one does not want to fix invalid values from the source table, but still wants to handle them by replacing them with an invalidation (error) code in the target table.
--   In this scenario the translation table coder HAS to provide some invalidation codes in the translation table.
+-   In this scenario the translation table coder **has** to provide some invalidation codes in the translation table.
 The engine should stop as soon as it encounters an invalid value for a validation rule that does not have an invalidation code defined.
-This force the translation table coder to provides these codes and make sure the target table becomes valid (with proper value or invaliadtion code, nothing else).
+This forces the translation table coder to provide these codes and makes sure the target table is valid (with either a proper value or an invalidation code).
--   In this scenario the translation table coder also wants to be able to stop the translation engine as soon as an unknown value, not taken into account yet in the validation rules, is encountered, so he can fix the translation table and resume translation.
-The global "stopOnInvalid" configuration parameter is of no help to make the engine stop on this condition since setting it to TRUE would make the engine stop for already handled invalid values.
-The proper way to stop the engine in this case is to make every validation rule helper function to take a last argument specifying if this rule should make the engine to stop if it fails.
-This way every unhandled values can be added to the validation rules and execution can be resumed afterward.
+-   In this scenario the translation table coder also wants to be able to stop the translation engine as soon as an unknown value, not taken into account yet in the validation rules, is encountered.
+They can then fix the translation table and resume translation.
+The global "stopOnInvalid" configuration parameter is no help here, since setting it to TRUE would make the engine stop for already handled invalid values.
+The proper way to stop the engine in this case is to make every validation rule helper function take an argument specifying if this rule should make the engine stop if it fails.
+This way, unhandled values can be added to the validation rules and execution can be resumed.
 -   The typical execution sequence in this scenario goes like this:

     1. Set the global "stopOnInvalid" configuration variable to FALSE.